lino-framework/book/docs/specs/cal.rst

     .. attribute:: state

         The state of this entry.
-The state can change according to rules defined by the workflow, that's why we sometimes refer to it as the life cycle.
+The state can change according to rules defined by the workflow.

     .. attribute:: transparent

-        Indicates that this entry shouldn't prevent other entries at the same time.
+        Whether this entry should allow other entries at the same time.

     .. attribute:: when_html

-         Shows the date and time of the entry with a link that opens all entries on that day (:class:`EntriesByDay
+         Shows the date and time of the entry with a link that opens all entries on that day.

-         <lino_xl.lib.cal.EntriesByDay>`).
+         See :class:`EntriesByDay <lino_xl.lib.cal.EntriesByDay>`.

          Deprecated because it is usually irritating.
 Use when_text, and users open the detail window as usualy by double-clicking